brlebtag/My-Commonplace-Book/README.md

 - Be careful with async/await in a monothread model.
 Just because they are not running parallely doesn't mean someone else can't change your values.

 - Never underestimate the possibility of an IO operation failure.
-Any kind of IO operation can and eventually will fail, not matter how odd the chances are.
+Any kind of IO operation can and eventually will fail, no matter how odd the chances are.

 ## GIT